₱19,767 Find Cheap Flights from San Diego to the Philippines

 • MNL has a number of facilities for travelers who need to refresh before the next leg of their journey.
 MNL has nine air-conditioned rooms for rent on the 4th floor of Terminal 1.
 The Wings Transit Lounge in Terminal 3 has a family room, 16 twin rooms, 17 sleep capsules, showers, and a spa.

-Top 3 airlines serving from San Diego to the Philippines
+Reviews of the top 3 airlines flying from San Diego to the Philippines

 Need help choosing which airline to fly with from San Diego to the Philippines?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.